-(It is also true that synthetic drugs, virtually across the board, harm your vibration, as they are not natural substances and have very low frequencies.
-Your body does not assimilate or eliminate chemicals efficiently or completely, and residues build up in your organs and tissues and cause health issues.)
+It is also true that synthetic drugs, virtually across the board, harm your vibration as they are not natural substances and have a very low vibrational frequency.
+Your body does not assimilate or eliminate chemicals efficiently or completely, and residues build up in your organs and tissues and cause health issues.

 Note: The information source I trust most, about how to use essential oils safely and effectively, is the work of Dr. Eric Zielinski.
 He’s a researcher, author of The Healing Power of Essential Oils: Soothe Inflammation, Boost Mood, Prevent Autoimmunity, and Feel Great in Every Way.

 “Dr. Z” is brand-neutral and does not sell essential oils.
 His information is evidence-based, to help you find great ways to use your oils, to treat symptoms, replace toxic personal care products and home cleaning products, to flavor your food, and so much more.

 He has a free video masterclass to teach you how to use oils as your primary “medicine cabinet” effectively, safely, and to benefit the environment.

 Disclosure: This post may contain Affiliate links that help support the GSG mission without costing you extra.
 I recommend only companies and products that I use myself.

 Editor’s Note: This article was originally published on April 12, 2018, and has been updated for accuracy and relevancy.